[Skip to main text]

 RECYCLING

-RECYCLING AT OUR LANDFILLS AND TRASH-TO-ENERGY PLANTS
+RECYCLING AT LANDFILLS AND TRASH-TO-ENERGY PLANTS

 • Eighty percent of the refuse we take in is recycled into electricity at our trash-to-energy plants.